RF Spectrum Page Overview

 To access this information, navigate to the Monitor > RF spectrum page.
 Only APs (Access Points) with a dedicated WIPS radio will appear on this page.
 If there are none within the selected network, the page will not appear.

 When monitoring channel utilization and reviewing the information below, it is important to remember that a busy wireless network will naturally result in higher utilization of channels.
 While this is to be expected, it can still be used as an indicator that a particular AP or channel may have too many clients.
-If using as part of channel planning, measurements are best taken when no SSIDs are active on the AP
+If using this page as part of channel planning, measurements are best taken when no SSIDs are active on the AP.

 The information on the RF Spectrum page is sourced from the scanning radio.
 The scanning radio on the Meraki Access Point has a counter for each channel that it scans.
 Each channel is scanned for 150 ms and the counter is updated every 20 nsec.
 Counters indicate how many times the AP was transmitting, receiving and saw congestion on the channel as well as the total cycle count.
 For every 150 ms sample, the AP reads the counters and computes the difference between the value from 150 ms ago and the new value.
 This difference is used to calculate the channel utilization.